Dre Campbell Farm

 You may let it blossom if you like, but if you want a substantial rhubarb crop, remove the flower stalks.
 As mentioned, the plant will use up energy that could be used to make stalks or roots if it is allowed to go to seed.

-Additionally, mulch a lot with a thick layer of straw to keep the soil moist and keep out weeds.
-Moreover, your plants need consistent watering.
+Additionally, mulch heavily with a thick layer of straw to keep the soil moist and weeds out.
+Your plants also need consistent watering.

-Overcrowding is also a common problem with rhubarb and can cause it to grow less than it should.
-Split the roots every 6 to 10 years [1].
+Overcrowding is also a common problem with rhubarb and can reduce its growth.
+So, split the roots every 6 to 10 years [1].

 Remove all plant waste in the fall.
-Furthermore, in the fall, add an all-purpose garden fertilizer to the soil.
+Furthermore, add an all-purpose garden fertilizer to the soil in the fall.
 This will help the plants grow well in the spring.

 Pests and Diseases